bigblue/twitter_digest/README.md

 # Test everything is setup correctly
 heroku run node cli.js "your twitter search terms"
+#-> Once it is run it should print out the URL for the generated xml file, which you can add to your feed reader

 # Setup the scheduled task
 heroku addons:open scheduler